Welcome to Striking Kitchen and Bath by Bell

 Is my proposal a guaranteed price?

 When you sign your contract, the price you see is our total assumed price to complete your project.
-That being said, every remodel project has potential for unforeseen things to come up.
+That being said, every remodeling project has the potential for unforeseen things to come up.
 If we discuss changes outside of the original contracted scope of work you will be presented with options and prices.
 No work will be completed without your approval.

 Is Striking Kitchen and Bath by Bell insured?